Pack goat

 A pack goat is a goat used as a beast of burden, for packing cargo.
 Generally, large wether (castrated buck) goats are used for packing, though does may also be packed.
 While does are generally smaller and therefore able to carry somewhat less cargo, they may also provide fresh milk.

 Goats are domesticated herd animals.
 They will usually stay near camp and follow their human masters on the trail, much as dogs will, without having to be leashed or tethered.
 They are generally used in wilderness camping settings.

 A healthy and fit pack goat can carry up to 25 percent of its weight and walk up to about 19 km (12 mi) per day depending on its load weight, the terrain, and the animal's conditioning.
 They are generally less expensive to own and operate than other pack animals since they are natural browsing animals and can feed themselves along the way.

+In antiquity

+Goats could be used as draft animals to pull light loads, even if oxen were preferred for heavy loads.
+Various artistic depictions of goats used as pack animals exist from the Greco-Roman classical era, although some of these may be more fanciful than realistic, such as a painting at the House of the Vettii showing Dionysus and Cupid drawn on a cart by a pair of goats.
+Similarly, a sarcophagus of a Roman noble shows a child in a chariot pulled by a goat.